 - ⅓ cup + 2 tablespoons all purpose flour

 - 5 tablespoons cold, unsalted butter cut into small cubes

 - 2 tablespoons crystallized ginger candied, finely minced

 - 2 tablespoons lemon juice

-- 2 tablespoons water
+- 1 tablespoon water

 - 1 teaspoon cornstarch

-- 1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

-- 1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg